liomotolani/talentql-backend-project/README.md

 5. On the fourth request within the 1 second at this points there are no tokens left in the bucket so it won't send any packet and then it'd throw an error

 6. At the end of every 1 second it refills the bucket with another set of tokens and then the circle continues.
+7.
 # How it works
-Client/ Caller sends a get request to this end point "" with a request parameter date of birth The date birth is passed to a method calculate age.
+Client/ Caller sends a get request to this end point "" with a request parameter date of birth.

 The following checks happen in method calculate age:
 1. It takes the date of birth, and check if it is a valid date, if no it throws a 404 error Bad request with a message "Invalid date format"

 2. If date passes check in step 1, then we have bucket object that checks if there is enough token for the request to go through within the specified duration, it calculates the age by using a library to check the difference between the date of birth passed and the current date and then returns the age.